the-human-colossus-foundation/microledger-spec/microledger.md

 ### End verifiability

-It is a two step process, where both authenticity and veracity are being verified.
+It's a two step process, where both authenticity and veracity are being verified.

 #### Authenticity